dedis/popstellar/tests/karate/docs/README.md

 Start Appium : if you use the GUI, delete the text in Host and Port and click on the start server button.
 If you use the terminal, run `appium`.

-With Android Bumblebee the emulator can either run in a tool window or a standalone window.
+With Android Hedgehog the emulator can either run in a tool window or a standalone window.
 (To have it in a standalone window, go to `File -> Settings -> Tools -> Emulator` and unselect `Launch in a tool window`).
 - Standalone window : \
 The emulator window name should match : `Android Emulator - avd:id` \